10.4 Image Texture

 Because filtering over many texels for wide filter widths would be inefficient, this method chooses a MIP map level from the pyramid such that the filter region at that level would cover four texels at that level.
 Figure 10.17 illustrates this idea.

 Since the resolutions of the levels of the pyramid are all powers of two, the resolution of level is .
 Therefore, to find the level with a texel spacing width requires solving

 for .
 In general, this will be a floating-point value between two MIP map levels.
 Values of greater than the number of pyramid levels correspond to a filter width wider than the image, in which case the single pixel at the top level is returned.

 The MIPMap::EWA() method actually applies the filter at a particular level.

 This method first converts from texture coordinates in to coordinates and differentials in terms of the resolution of the chosen MIP map level.
-It also subtracts from the continuous position coordinate to align the sample point with the discrete texel coordinates, as was done in MIPMap::triangle().
+It also subtracts from the continuous position coordinate to align the sample point with the discrete texel coordinates, as was done in MIPMap::Bilerp().

 although it is more computationally efficient to divide through by and express this as